Kzin: Background and history

-Kzinti are covered with a thick coat of long fur that comes in various combinations of orange, yellow, and black.
-Full black coats are rare.

-Kzinti tails are naked and are similar in appearance to a rat's tail, and their noses are black.
-Kzinti ears have fur only on the outside of the ear and only about halfway up the ear itself, usually appear pink, and are shaped like a segment of a Chinese parasol (or cocktail umbrella; they are also sometimes described as "bat-winged"); they can fold back flat against the head for protection during a fight.
+Kzinti are covered with a thick coat of long fur, which comes in various combinations of orange, yellow, and black.
+(Full black coats are rare.)
+Their tails are naked, and similar in appearance to a rat's tail; their noses are black.
+Kzinti ears have fur, but only on the outside of the ear, and only about halfway up the ear itself, usually appear pink, and are shaped like a segment of a Chinese parasol (or cocktail umbrella; they are also sometimes described as "bat-winged").
+They can fold back flat against the head for protection during a fight.

-Kzinti speak in a hissing language called the Hero's Tongue, which in its written form resembles commas and periods.
+Kzinti speak in a hissing language they call the Hero's Tongue, which in its written form resembles commas and periods.

 Kzinti cubs are tested by the Black Priests.
-Females are tested for intelligence; the ones who flunk their tests by revealing too high an intelligence are killed.
-Males are tested for telepathy; the ones who exhibit telepathic ability are forced into addiction of a drug derived from the lymph of an animal called a sthondat.
-Sthondat lymph extract significantly increases telepathic ability, but it is addictive, and is toxic with long use, causing muscle atrophy and thinning fur.
-The black-fur gene and the telepath gene are exclusive; no completely black-furred Kzin is telepathic, and all such cubs are taken by the Black Priests and raised within their cult.
+Females are tested for intelligence; those who fail their tests by revealing too much intelligence are killed.
+Males are tested for telepathy; the ones who exhibit telepathic ability are forced into addiction of a drug derived from the lymph of an animal called a sthondat, which significantly increases telepathic ability.
+However, it is addictive and toxic, with long-term use, causing muscle atrophy, and thinning fur.
+The black-fur gene and the telepath gene are mutually exclusive; no completely black-furred Kzin is telepathic.
+All such cubs are taken by the Black Priests and raised within their cult.